switzerlandomics/docs-switzerlandomics.github.io/pages/financial_management.md

 ---

 Last update: 20250727

-# Storage architecture plan
+# Financial management system overview

 * TOC
 {:toc}

 ---

-# Financial management system overview

 We maintain full transparency and auditability of our financials by storing structured raw data and programmatically generating our accounting records.
 Our financial system is built in R using a modern, developer-friendly workflow grounded in double-entry principles, asset classification, and reproducible reporting.
 This approach ensures clarity, precision, and trust in how company funds are spent and assets are tracked.